jtgry/lakemartinchiro/site/content/_index.md

       at Lake Martin Chiropractic.
 At my first visit in November, my back and neck were x rayed, then I discussed my medical history and a plan of care was made.
       I went 2 days a week for adjustments and E STEM for a short time and now once a month.
-Dr Peaden is awesome and I feel very confident in his skills.
-The office staff is very knowledgeable about treatments and insurance questions.
-Honestly chiropractics makes so much sense....
-Keeping your spine in line keeps the rest of the body working better. '
+Dr Peaden is awesome and I feel very confident in his skills.'
     name: Camille Foshee
   - template: block-item
     content: Dr. Peaden and his staff are wonderful.
 He is very thorough and very